 If you are on a tourist or a visit visa and you are overstayed, you will be fined a certain fee to be paid at the immigration offices or at the airport when exiting.

 Tourists and visit visa holders have a grace period of 10 days.
+Until the 10th day you can leave the country without paying any fines.
 If a tourist or a visitor overstays beyond the grace period, you will start to incur fines, that gradually increase as the overstay increases:

 - AED 200 for the first day of overstay